EXCLUSIVE-In the belly of the whale: Israeli sub simulates strike

 Speculation surrounds the role of the fleet of five Dolphin-class submarines, each costing some $500 million.
 A sixth is on order from the German manufacturer.
 Some analysts suggest these boats may be capable of launching nuclear missiles.

-Around a third the size of the nuclear-powered giants of the United States or Russia, and with diesel-electric engines that limit underwater durations to two or three weeks, the Dolphins are designed mainly to patrol the Mediterranean coast.
+Around a third the size of the nuclear-powered giants of the United States or Russia, and with diesel-electric engines that limit underwater durations to two or three weeks, the Dolphins are designed mainly for coastal patrols.

-But in 2019 Prime Minister Benjamin Netanyahu also tasked the navy with tackling arch-enemy Iran.

-Leviathan's below-decks weapons section was off-limits to Reuters.
-So was discussion of actual operations.
+Reuters first sought permission from the Israeli military to sail on Dolphins in 2001 following Israeli media outings.
+Leviathan’s below-decks weapons section was off-limits to Reuters, as was discussion of actual operations.
+Under usual Israeli military censorship rules, deployment data and names of personnel were also barred from publication.

-Swinging the periscope to peer at cargo ships above, the captain ordered a deeper dive and a simulated attack.
+As part of an attack-simulation drill, Leviathan's captain swung the periscope to peer at cargo ships above, then ordered a deeper dive.
 A control-room display showed Leviathan's torpedo tubes as "flooded", or ready for launch.

 A speaker aired the torpedo's sonar signal: like the song of a cricket, rising in urgency then falling silent as the target was "sunk".